apilayer/goiban-service/README.md

 ./goiban-service 8080 root:root@/goiban?charset=utf8 <ENV> <ProjectID> <WriteAPIKey>
 ```

-The metrics will be logged in a collection called equals to the ENV parameter.
+The metrics will be logged in a collection named after the <ENV> parameter.
 You should not use "Test" or "Live" because those environments enable the HTML frontend.